sourcegraph/about/blogposts/2021/career-framework.md

 Individually, engineering managers and ICs cared about career growth but the conversation around growth was unclear and at times uneven.
 We didn’t have a common language and without a shared understanding of growth, misunderstanding and bias would eventually be inevitable.

 The solution?
 A framework that would align the entire engineering organization and create consistent, fair, and scalalabe conversations about growth.
-This is the story of how we collaborated to form an engineering career development framework.
+This is the deep dive, behind the scenes story of how we collaborated to form an engineering career development framework.

-If you want to skip to the results, you can [read the handbook page](https://handbook.sourcegraph.com/engineering/career-development) or read the summary in this post.
+If you want to skip to the results, you can [read the handbook page](https://handbook.sourcegraph.com/engineering/career-development) or [read the summary](#the-sourcegraph-career-development-framework) in this post.
 But if you want the story, and to see how you can apply our learnings at your company, read on.

 ## Engineering managers, assemble!